Capital/revenue divide: intellectual property: our approach to copyright

 - it will retain its value despite repeated use (in which event the normal Strick v Regent Oil principles apply).

-For cases that come within (1) above you should accept accounts which write off the expenditure over the income-producing life of the work.
+For cases that come within the first bullet point above, you should accept accounts which write off the expenditure over the income-producing life of the work.

 See BIM35501 for the Corporation Tax intangible fixed assets legislation, which may require the accounting entries in respect of copyrights to be followed in computations of income for Corporation Tax, even if those entries are of a capital nature.